jmarcm/van-life/steps.md

    When the form is submitted, reset the errors to `null`.
    If there's an error from `loginUser` (add a .catch(err => {...}) in the promise chain), set the error to the error that comes back.

+1. Display the error.message below the `h1` if there's ever an error in state